ChaseBENNC9/ZooAPIProject/README.md

 ### Create and Apply a Migration

-- In the terminal run: `npm migrate`
+- In the terminal run: `npm run migrate`

 ### Reset the Database